rakytap/sequential-quantum-gate-decomposer/README.md

         # starting compression iterations
         cDecompose.Compress_Circuit()

-By finalyzing the gate structure we replace the CRY gates with CNOT gates.
-(CRY gates with small rotation angle are approximately expressed with a sigle CNOT gate, so further optimization process needs to be initiated.)
+By finalizing the gate structure we replace the CRY gates with CNOT gates.
+(CRY gates with small rotation angle are approximately expressed with a single CNOT gate, so further optimization process needs to be initiated.)

-        # finalize the gate structur (replace CRY gates with CNOT gates)
+        # finalize the gate structure (replace CRY gates with CNOT gates)
         cDecompose.Finalize_Circuit()

 Finally, we can retrieve the decomposed quantum circuit in QISKIT format.